used my LensMaster

 Update: It's been 3 years since writing

-"Chicken Foot" monopod, which I am reviewing at this link -
+on a VariZoom "Chicken Foot" monopod.
+I am reviewing the monopod at

 Did I make

-padded covers for my two new gimbals as I did for the original
+padded covers for my new RH-1 and M-1 gimbals as I did for the

-RH-2 gimbal?
+original RH-2 gimbal?
 You bet I did.
-My equipment is an investment, and
+My equipment is an investment,

-I do my best to protect it all.
-Below are some photos of the
+and I do my best to protect it all.
+Below are some photos of

-two different styles I made.
-The M-1 gimbal has no panning knob,
+the two different styles I made.
+The M-1 gimbal has no panning

-so it was designed differently, requiring a different means
+knob, so it was designed differently, requiring a different

 cover is essentially the same as the original cover I made for